 Employment Outlook and Salary Info

-Medical and clinical lab technologists and technicians held 330,600 jobs in 2010, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
-The number of medical lab technologists was expected to grow 11% for 2010-2020.
-While growth is fostered through new medical tests, increased automation and simplification of tests limits the number of medical technologists needed.
-The job market was expected to be strong.
-As of May 2012, medical and clinical lab technologists earned a median annual wage of $57,580.
+Medical laboratory technologists and technicians held 321,220 jobs in 2018, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
+The number of medical and clinical lab technologists and technicians was expected to grow 11% from 2018-2028, which is much faster than the average for all occupations.
+Job growth is expected to be strong because of a growing aging population, an increase in prenatal testing for genetic conditions, and improvements in healthcare access due to federal health insurance reform.
+As of May 2018, medical and clinical lab technologists earned a mean annual wage of $53,880.

 Continuing Education Information